 While most babies are delivered vaginally, there are times when it is necessary to consider a c-section.
 This might be because the baby is larger than average, there’s an infection present, or the baby is breech.
 Vaginal or rectal tearing or uterine rupture is possible if a mother is expected to deliver vaginally under these difficult circumstances.

 No one expects labor to be easy, but in most cases it shouldn’t be dangerous.
-If you believe you experienced unnecessary pain or complications because of the mismanagement of your labor and delivery, an injury attorney can help you investigate the possibility of medical negligence and will work toward getting you and your family the compensation you deserve.
+If you believe you experienced unnecessary pain or complications because of the mismanagement of your labor and delivery, a Louisville medical malpractice lawyer can help you investigate the possibility of medical negligence and will work toward getting you and your family the compensation you deserve.